 The tenement was 100% owned by the Company.
-This Project was optioned to Indigo Resources, who had the right to earn 100% interest in the property subject to work and cash commitments with the Company retaining a 2% net smelter royalty ("NSR") in favour of Desert Gold, where a 1% NSR could be bought out at any time for \$1 million by Indigo.
+This Project was optioned to Indigo Resources, who had the right to earn 100% interest in the property subject to work and cash commitments with the Company retaining a 2% NSR in favour of Desert Gold, where a 1% NSR could be bought out at any time for \$1 million by Indigo.

-As of June 30, 2022, Indigo has terminated the option agreement.
+As of September 30, 2022, Indigo has terminated the option agreement.
 As a result, the Company decided not to renew the permit of the Djimbala project when this permit is expired in 2022.